Alton Downs, Queensland

+Geography

+The Fitzroy River forms the northern and eastern boundary of the locality.

+Mount Zion is in the north-east of the locality and rises 91 m above sea level.

+Ridgelands Road enters the locality from the south-east (Pink Lily) and runs west through the locality.

+The land use is a mixture of rural residential housing, grazing on native vegetation, with some crop growing.

 History

 The locality name was derived from a pastoral property.
 The name was assigned to a railway station named by the Queensland Railways Department on 18 Aug 1916.

 Alton Downs Provisional School opened on 10 February 1890.
 In 1908, it became Alton Downs State School.
 It closed on 26 March 1964.
 It was at 1247 Ridgelands Road.